serwy/sitepath/README.md

 When making an importable Python library, there needs to be a middle ground between:

 1. writing some code, and
-2. packaging that can publish to PyPI.
+2. building a package that can publish to PyPI.

-Your code's directory is a package already.
+Your code's directory _is_ a package already.
 No extra packaging is required.

 Using `sitepath` along with `pip` can allow locally developed code to coexist with PyPI-available libraries.